hpc/charliecloud/doc/faq.rst

   clean up image reference-related data, and it does not address a few related questions, e.g. should the host and port also be a directory level.

 Usually, most of the components are omitted.
-For example, you'll more commonly see image references like:
+For example, you’ll more commonly see image references like:

   * :code:`debian`, which refers to the tag :code:`latest` of image